Jena-Earth-Observation-School/sdc-tools/docs/content/02_Getting_Started/01_00_Data_Access.md

 - `product`: The name of the data product to load.
 The following strings are supported at the moment:
-    - `"s1_rtc"`: Sentinel-1 Radiometric Terrain Corrected (RTC)
+    - _"s1_rtc"_: Sentinel-1 Radiometric Terrain Corrected (RTC)
-    - `"s1_surfmi"`: Sentinel-1 Surface Moisture Index (SurfMI)
+    - _"s1_surfmi_: Sentinel-1 Surface Moisture Index (SurfMI)
-    - `"s1_coh"`: Sentinel-1 Coherence VV-pol, ascending
+    - _"s1_coh"_: Sentinel-1 Coherence VV-pol, ascending
-    - `"s2_l2a"`: Sentinel-2 Level 2A (L2A)
+    - _"s2_l2a"_: Sentinel-2 Level 2A (L2A)
-    - `"sanlc"`: South African National Land Cover (SANLC) 2020
+    - _"sanlc"_: South African National Land Cover (SANLC) 2020
-    - `"mswep"`: Multi-Source Weighted-Ensemble Precipitation (MSWEP) daily
+    - _"mswep"_: Multi-Source Weighted-Ensemble Precipitation (MSWEP) daily
-    - `"cop_dem"`: Copernicus Digital Elevation Model GLO-30
+    - _"cop_dem"_: Copernicus Digital Elevation Model GLO-30
-- `vec`: Filter the returned data spatially by either providing the name of a SALDi site in the format `"siteXX"`, where XX is the site number (e.g.
+- `vec`: Filter the returned data spatially by either providing the name of a SALDi site in the format _"siteXX"_, where XX is the site number (e.g.
-`"site06"`), or a path to a vector file (any format [fiona](https://github.com/Toblerity/Fiona) can handle, e.g. `.geojson`, `.shp`, `.gpkg`) that defines an area of interest as a subset of a SALDi site.
+_"site06"_), or a path to a vector file (any format [fiona](https://github.com/Toblerity/Fiona) can handle, e.g. GeoJSON, Shapefile or GeoPackage) that defines an area of interest as a subset of a SALDi site.
 Providing a vector file outside the spatial extent of the SALDi sites will result in an empty dataset.
 Please note, that always the bounding box of the provided geometry will be used to load the data.
-- `time_range`: Filter the returned data temporally by providing a tuple of strings in the format `("YY-MM-dd", "YY-MM-dd")`, or `None` to return all available data.
+- `time_range`: Filter the returned data temporally by providing a tuple of strings in the format _("YY-MM-dd", "YY-MM-dd")_, or _None_ to return all available data.
 If you want to use a different date format, you can also provide the parameter `time_pattern` with a string that specifies the format of the provided time strings.